Maintaining Healthy Emotional Boundaries: A Guide

 Have you ever felt like you’re not sure where you end and someone else begins?

-As an entrepreneur coach, I’ve learned firsthand how important it is to set healthy boundaries in both personal and work relationships.
+As a healing and leadership coach, I’ve learned firsthand how important it is to set healthy boundaries in both personal and work relationships.
 We all want to help others, but it’s also important not to let them take advantage of us or our kindness.

 That’s why in this article, we’ll talk about how to recognize when you’re letting others cross your emotional boundaries, why it’s important to stop it, and practical steps you can take to take control of your emotional well-being.